Em-R2019/DL-Reproducibility-Project/ReadMe.md

 The paper evaluates the efficacy of  AFF-NET on the MPI-FaceGaze dataset and compares it with various state-of-the-art gaze tracking methods.
 The results are reported as 2D PoG accuracy of 3.9 cm and 3D gaze error of 4.4 degrees for MPI-FaceGaze.

-_Both papers use a scale factor in their 2D to 3D conversion scripts, and the influence of the scale factor on the results is unknown, which will be explored in this reproduction study._

 ### AFF-NET
 <p align="center">